 What three major challenges did you have with scaling?

 One key challenge for a car repair that it is, for the most part, quite an unpredictable service.
 Two customers might on paper look identical (same car, same demographics, etc.) but one could be back the next week with a new issue whereas the other may not need their car repaired for another year.
 There are a couple of ways to tackle this.
 For our new customer acquisition Search is incredibly important, as the intent is so obvious, in a way other channels are not.
 The other is to make sure that we continue to communicate with our customer’s in-between these times they are in need of car repair.

 Another challenge has been making sure we keep the mix of channels healthy.
 Inevitably some marketing channels are more expensive than others.
 Take for instance SEO and Paid Search.
 The tricky thing is, Paid Search shows instant impact whereas SEO takes time usually weeks before the benefit starts showing.
 In a world of always on reporting and big growth targets, it can be easy to over-index your time on these expensive channels and neglect the others.
 This is why overall cost per acquisition is such an important metric for us.
 Keeping this metric low means that we know that the scalability is sustainable, and unit economics remain looking peachy.

-What tips do you have for people who are trying to scale a tech company?
+What tips do you have for people who are trying to scale?